 When to plant tomatoes out

-Tomatoes are a warm weather crop; they do not tolerate frost and do not like cold, wet weather either.
-When tomatoes are planted into the garden it is best to wait till the last frost day or, if the weather is still cold and windy, wait a week longer.
-Or, if you really want to be early, give them some frost protection.
+Tomatoes are a warm weather crop.
+They do not tolerate frost and do not like cold, wet weather either.
+To plant tomatoes into the garden it is best to wait till the last frost day or, if the weather is still cold and windy, wait a week longer.
+If you want to be early, give them some frost protection.

 The best place to grow tomatoes in a northern garden is a greenhouse.
-Here they can be planted a bit earlier but still might need frost protection.
+Here they can be planted about two weeks earlier, but still might need frost protection.
 If you do not have a greenhouse then a cold frame for tomatoes works great too.

 Harden the plants